RoboTron-Nav: A Unified Framework for Embodied Navigation Integrating Perception, Planning, and Prediction

 Results

-RoboTron-Nav's results
+RoboTron-Nav's performance results

 Left: Both RoboTron-Nav and SPOC generate the shortest path when the agent is near the target (e.g., in the same room).
 Right: In contrast, SPOC fails due to repeatedly searching along the same paths when distant from the target (e.g., in different rooms), whereas RoboTron-Nav succeeds by effectively avoiding revisiting areas and exploring new ones.